-There are food and beverage bars on the ground level of Her Majesty's Theatre and on the Dress Circle level in case I want to purchase food or drinks before the show or during the interval break.
+There are food and beverage bars on the ground level of Festival Theatre and on the Dress Circle level in case I want to purchase food or drinks before the show or during the interval break.

 Do I want to purchase any merchandise?